-Adaptability or Authenticity- Which is Better?
+Adaptability or Authenticity – Which is Better?

 The art of life lies in a constant readjustment to our surroundings.

 Authenticity and Adaptability are usually seen as a dichotomy, pitted against each other.
 The argument is that when one adapts, you lose authenticity.
 When you are authentic, others may not be able to understand or relate.
 Both are needed to succeed in a globalised world.
-The question now is how can we balance both authenticity and adaptability?
-There are 3 key things to consider when you want to balance between authenticity and adaptability.
-Firstly, is to recognise your core values.
+The question now is how we can balance both authenticity and adaptability?
+There are three key things to consider when you want to balance between authenticity and adaptability.
+Firstly, it is to recognise your core values.
 Secondly, is to embrace discomfort and finally it is in knowing the right time and place to practice authenticity and adaptability.

 Before we delve deeper into the balancing act of Adaptability and Authenticity, let’s explore what it means to be adaptable and authentic.